loginov-rocks/BluetoothTerminal/README.md

 #### `void setReceiveSeparator(char separator)`

-Set character serving as a separator when receiving messages.
+Sets the separator character used to identify the end of a received message.

-Optional, `\n` by default.
-Can be changed in runtime, for example during `loop()` execution.
+Optional; if not set, `\n` will be used by default.
+Can be called in runtime, for example during `loop()` execution.

 Example: